-We use the numerical model for the gas dynamics in the Galactic Centre developed by Cuadra et al. (2005, 2006, 2008), which is based on the well-known GADGET-2 (Springel 2005) code used for cosmological simulations.
-This is an N-body plus SPH (see e.g. Springel 2010) code in which stellar winds are emitted by the young massive stars that orbit at several arcsec from Sgr A\.
+We use the numerical model for the gas dynamics in the Galactic centre developed by Cuadra et al. (2005, 2006, 2008), which is based on the well known GADGET-2 (Springel 2005) code used for cosmological simulations.
+This is an N-body plus smoothed particle hydrodynamics (SPH, see e.g., Springel (2010)) code in which stellar winds are emitted by the young massive stars that orbit at several arcsec from Sgr $A^$ .

 The code follows the gravitational and hydrodynamical interactions of the gas in the potential of Sgr A\ and its stellar cluster.
 Adiabatic processes and a radiative cooling function are included.
 The effect of viscosity is not included, as our simulations do not reach the actual accretion flow.
-We have developed two different models for Sgr A\'s outflow, which we implemented on top of the Cuadra et al. (2008) set-up and detail in Section 2.2.
+We have developed two different models for Sgr A\'s outflow, which we implemented on top of the Cuadra et al. (2008) set-up and detail in § 2.2.